Sberbank: 1991–2013

 In 2011, Sberbank acquired Volksbank International AG from its shareholders Österreichische Volksbanken AG, BPCE, DZ Bank, and WGZ Bank.
-The deal included all Volksbank assets – banks in Slovakia, Czech Republic, Hungary, Slovenia, Croatia, Ukraine, Serbia and Bosnia and Herzegovina, except for Volksbank Romania.
+The deal included all Volksbank assets – banks in Slovakia, the Czech Republic, Hungary, Slovenia, Croatia, Ukraine, Serbia, and Bosnia and Herzegovina – except for Volksbank Romania.
 The agreed price was between €585 million and €645 million, depending on Volksbank's business performance in 2011.
 Volksbank's total assets, excluding Romania, were €9.4 billion as of June 2011.
 On 16 December 2013, Volksbank (Ukraine), which was a wholly owned subsidiary of Sberbank, changed its name to VS Bank (ВіЕс Банк).